TehLeo/JmeAssetImporter/README.md

 # JmeAssetImporter
-A tool to automatically import assets from blender to jME
+A tool to automatically import assets from blender to jME, including copying modified textures.

 ### Asset import description file